Beee4life/acf-city-selector/README.md

 * in a flexible content block
 * in an accordion field
 * as a cloned field
+* on taxonomy terms
+* on settings pages

 The plugin has NOT been tested yet in the following situations:
-* on taxonomy pages
-* on settings pages
 * most front-end usage (except single/repeater use)
 * with the Gutenberg editor (and don't hold your breath either, I hate it)